ubs121/smartcab/Report.md

 **ANSWER**:

-I think, 'Next waypoint' and 'Deadline' states are important for this task.
-But, we could ignore 'Deadline' state, because we could maintain it by policy.
+I think, in total, there are 4 usefull states.
+The 'Next waypoint' and 'Deadline' states are the most important for this task.
+But, we could ignore 'Deadline', 'Light', 'Oncoming car' states, because we could maintain it by traffic policy.

-We need to keep state combinations as few as possible, because many states (many combinations) will take longer time to "learn".
+We need to keep state combinations as few as possible, because many states (combinations) will take longer time to "learn".

 ## Implement a Q-Learning Driving Agent